-Given the fact that it is rarely used, and even more rarely successful, the insanity defense has been the subject of more outrage and concern than it really merits.
-Dozens of movies, TV shows, and novels have used the insanity defense and the sense of outrage that its use tends to raise in lay persons have only contributed to the notion that insanity defenses are a way for particularly clever criminals to commit a terrible crime and escape punishment.
+Given the fact that it's rarely used, and even more rarely successful, the insanity defense has been the subject of more outrage and concern than it really merits.
+Dozens of movies, TV shows, and novels have used the insanity defense.
+The sense of outrage that its use tends to raise in lay persons has only contributed to the notion that insanity defenses are a way for particularly clever criminals to commit a terrible crime and escape punishment.

-The reality is significantly different.
-The use of an insanity defense has always been infrequent and, in the rare cases where it has been successfully used, the result is often the commitment of the individual to a mental institution.
+Using "insanity" or mental defect as a defense against criminal charges has always been infrequent and, in the rare cases where it has been successfully used, the result is often the commitment of the individual to a mental institution.
 Confinement in a mental institution may be as restrictive, or even more so, than imprisonment in the penal system and, unlike a prison sentence, the person may be held indefinitely.

-Commentators have noted that the insanity defense is risky for criminal defendants because it virtually eliminates any possibility that prosecutors will agree to a plea bargain.
-Studies, including an eight-state investigation by the National Institute of Mental Health, have shown that the insanity defense is raised in less than one percent of all felony cases.
+Commentators have noted that insanity pleas are risky for criminal defendants because they virtually eliminate any possibility that prosecutors will agree to a plea bargain.
+Studies, including an eight-state investigation by the National Institute of Mental Health, have shown that the insanity defense is raised in less than 1 percent of all felony cases.
 This defense is successful in only a fraction of those cases.

 Nevertheless, when the insanity defense is raised, it continues to spur controversy.
 For instance, in 2001, Andrea Yates of Texas, who allegedly suffered from a mental illness, drowned her five children in less than an hour.
-At her trial for capital murder, Yates' attorneys pleaded the insanity defense, arguing that she suffered post-partum depression.
+At her trial for capital murder, Yates' attorneys pleaded insanity on behalf of their client, arguing that she suffered post-partum depression.
 A jury rejected this argument and found her guilty.
 She received a life sentence for the murders.

-The Yates case demonstrates that in some instances the insanity defense can garner some support.
+The Yates case demonstrates that in some instances pleas of insanity can garner some support.
 Nevertheless, such a defense is still difficult to prove, and states have not made significant efforts to revise their versions of the insanity defense in recent years.

-The insanity defense is complicated and, unless properly presented, may result in hostility from the prosecution, the jury, and the community as a whole.
+The notion of insanity in criminal cases is complicated and, unless properly presented, may result in hostility from the prosecution, the jury, and the community as a whole.
 The advice and assistance of an experienced attorney can help ensure that the defense is carefully prepared and presented.
 Contact a local criminal defense attorney today to learn more about the defense options that can apply in your case.